 Significance criteria for air contaminants.
-The District publishes ~~Significant Significance Thresholds for emission rates for~~ stationary sources of air contaminants (Regulation I, Rule 130110).
+The District publishes Significance Thresholds for stationary sources of air contaminants (Regulation I, Rule 110).
 Emissions are considered significant (defined in terms of tons emitted per year) if a new or modified stationary source exceeds the values shown in Table AQ-4.
 There are no established significance criteria for mobile sources of emissions, but large projects (such as residential subdivisions and shopping centers) can be compared with stationary source criteria to identify the cumulative impacts of many mobile sources such as motor vehicles.

-North Coast Unified Air Quality Management District Particulate Matter (PM-10)
+North Coast Unified Air Quality Management District Particulate Matter (PM10)

 Attainment Plan.
-As required by the California Clean Air Act, the District adopted a ~~Particulate Matter (PM10) Attainment Plan (Plan)~~ in 1995 to identify major PM-10 sources and develop and implement control measures to meet state ambient air quality standards.
-The District's ~~attainment plan~~ established goals to reduce PM-10 emissions and ~~eliminate reduce the number of days in which standards are exceeded~~ PM-10 levels to meet the California Ambient Air Quality Standards.
+As required by the California Clean Air Act, the District adopted a Particulate Matter (PM10) Attainment Plan (Plan) in 1995 to identify major PM-10 sources and develop and implement control measures to meet state ambient air quality standards.
+The District's Plan established goals to reduce PM-10 emissions and reduce PM-10 levels to meet the California Ambient Air Quality Standards.
 Exceptions are made for uncontrollable events such as wildfires, structure fires, and unusually high winds.
 The plan includes three areas of recommended control strategies to meet these goals: transportation, land use, and burning.
 The table below identifies the categories of measures included in each control strategy.
 The draft PM-10 attainment plan developed by the North Coast Unified Air Quality Management District was adopted May 11, 1995.
 Since that time, Del Norte and Trinity have reduced PM-10 to attainment status.
 Humboldt is still designated non-attainment.